-- Applications will be accepted until Monday, April 24, 2023. - Supervisors must complete a recommendation form by Monday, May 1, 2023. - Applicants will be notified of decisions by Friday, June 30, 2023. - Applicants who are not accepted in the first round of decisions may be placed on a waitlist and contacted if a spot becomes available.
+- Applications will be accepted until Monday, June 3, 2024. - Your supervisor must complete a recommendation form by Wednesday, June 12, 2024, in order for your application to be considered. - Applicants will be notified of decisions by Wednesday, July 10, 2024. - Applicants who are not accepted in the first round of decisions may be placed on a waitlist and contacted if a spot becomes available. - Accepted applicants required to submit payment by Thursday, July 25, 2024.